kishangowda08a/rockpaper/README.md

-# rockpaper
+# Amazon Front Page
-This is a html  and css frontend  project
+This is a  basic html and css frontend  project

 # Teacher
 Kishan Gowda